Pay Check Stub: 10 Common Questions Answered for 2025

 8. What if an employee disputes their Pay Check Stub?

-3. Verify details against payroll records.
+- **Verify Records:** Immediately verify the disputed details against official timekeeping and payroll records.

 9. Are free tools available for creating Pay Check Stubs?